mrapp-ke/MLRL-Boomer/doc/user_guide/foundations/framework.md

 f : Head \leftarrow Body
 ```

 The body of a rule consists of one or several conditions that specify the examples to which the rule applies, and the head provides a prediction for these covered examples.
-Each condition refers to one of the attributes in a dataset.
-Such a condition $c_l$ compares an example's value for the $l$-th attribute to a constant using a relational operator, such as $=$ and $\neq$, if the attribute $A_l$ is nominal, or $\leq$ and $>$, if the attribute is numerical or ordinal.
+Each condition refers to one of the features in a dataset.
+Such a condition $c_l$ compares an example's value for the $l$-th feature to a constant using a relational operator, such as $=$ and $\neq$, if the feature $A_l$ is nominal, or $\leq$ and $>$, if the feature is numerical or ordinal.

 When dealing with multi-output classification or regression tasks, a variety of options exist when it comes to the heads of rules.
 Whereas single-label rules must assign a prediction to the only available output, the heads of multi-output rules may comprise information for more than a single output.
 The following table shows examples of different types of rules.